PostHog/meta/requests-for-comments/2023-10-25-per-product-nps.md

 Per-product NPS

-We would like to run per-product NPS surveys in the PostHog app, for the following paid-for products:
+We would like to run permanent per-product NPS surveys in the PostHog app, for the following paid-for products:
 - Product Analytics
 - Feature Flags
 - A/B Testing